ControlMap

 • How can MSPs design backup and disaster recovery for CUI without bringing their entire footprint into scope?

-Segment backup infrastructure for CUI workloads.
-Use dedicated backup repositories or tenants for CMMC customers, and ensure encryption, access control, and logging meet NIST 800-171 expectations.
-Avoid sending CUI backups into shared MSP platforms where other clients’ data resides or where many technicians have broad access.
+Start from one principle: backups of CUI are CUI.
+That means a cloud backup vendor holding CUI backups is a Cloud Service Provider and must meet FedRAMP Moderate or equivalency, and a shared MSP backup repository containing even one client's CUI pulls the entire repository, and everyone with access to it, into that client's assessment scope.
+Segment backup infrastructure for CUI workloads: use dedicated repositories or tenants for CMMC customers, and ensure encryption, access control, and logging meet NIST 800-171 expectations.
+Avoid sending CUI backups into shared MSP platforms where other clients' data resides or where many technicians have broad access.

 • What are the practical steps from self-assessment to C3PAO audit, and what should be budgeted?

-Organizations typically start with scoping, gap analysis, and a NIST 800-171 self-assessment to generate an SPRS score.
+Organizations typically start with scoping, gap analysis, and a NIST 800-171 self-assessment to generate an SPRS score, which must be submitted to the Supplier Performance Risk System.
 Next comes remediation: policies, technical controls, documentation, and evidence collection.
 Many then use an RPO or consultant for a readiness review before scheduling a C3PAO assessment.
-Budget for remediation and ongoing control maintenance, not just the formal audit.
-C3PAO assessors such as Kyle Lai from KLC Consulting suggest planning up to 12 months for CMMC implementation.
+Assessors commonly recommend planning 12 to 18 months for a full CMMC implementation.
+Budget for remediation and ongoing control maintenance, not just the formal assessment, and remember that certification carries an annual affirmation signed by a senior Affirming Official.
+That affirmation is a legal attestation that creates False Claims Act exposure if the environment has drifted from its assessed state.

 • How do you identify and scope CUI, including derived data and physical artifacts?